mimblewimble/grin/doc/wallet/usage.md

 If check_repair isn't working, or you need to restore your wallet from a backed up `wallet.seed` file and password, or have recovered the wallet seed from a recovery phrase, you can perform a full wallet restore.

-This command acts similarly to the check_repair command in that it scans the UTXO set for your outputs, however it restores all found UTXOs from scratch into an empty wallet.
+This command acts similarly to the check_repair command in that it scans the UTXO set for your outputs, however it will only restore found UTXOs into an empty wallet, refusing to run if the wallet isn't empty.

-To do this, generate an empty wallet somewhere with:
+To restore a wallet, generate an empty wallet somewhere with:

 ```sh
 grin wallet init -h